DanBot-Hosting/DBH-Bot-API/README.md

 This is the server-side project that allows users to add their own bot into our [Community Server](https://discord.gg/dbh)!

+> [!WARNING]
-> ⚠️ This project is still in a testing stage.
+> This project is still in a testing stage.
 It should be good enough for production, but bugs may occur.

+> [!NOTE]
-> 🚨 Found a bug?
+> Found a bug?
 Open a [GitHub Issue](https://github.com/DanBot-Hosting/DBH-BOT-API/issues/new).
 Found a vulnerability?
 Open a ticket in our [Discord Server](https://discord.gg/dbh) (Soon enough on a support website!)

 ## Documentation